 When it comes to making a perfect cup of coffee, size matters.
 If you’re after a fresh, flavorful cup of joe, it’s critical to buy whole beans and grind them at home.
 By doing this, you not only have fresh grounds, but you can grind them to the size that your preferred brewing method requires.

 There’s a lot to consider when choosing between an electric or manual coffee grinder.
 Convenience, ease of use, price, and accuracy are some factors that will play into your decision.
 Then there’s the style.

-The three most popular styles of grinders are manual burr, electric burr, and blade grinder.
+The three most popular styles of grinders are manual burr, electric burr, and a blade grinder.
 Due to their low price point, size, and convenience, blade grinders are the most popular.
 However, they may not be the best choice for you.

 Manual burr grinders are consistent.
 Consistently-sized grounds will dissolve at the same rate, resulting in a smooth brew.
 If the grounds are inconsistent, some will be over-extracted and others under-extracted, causing sour and bitter tones.